FNALLPC/tagging-short-exercise-das/README.md

 git clone ssh://git@gitlab.cern.ch:7999/cms-analysis/cmsdas/pog/b-tagging.git -b HATS2024
 cd b-tagging
 ```
-(_Alternatively, if you don't have your ssh-key connected to github, replace the above URL with `https://gitlab.cern.ch/cms-podas23/pog/b-tagging.git` in the command_)
+(_Alternatively, if you don't have your ssh-key connected to github, replace the above URL with `https://gitlab.cern.ch/cms-podas23/pog/b-tagging.git` in the command, but this can complicate the authentication process._)

 3. Install relevant python packages into a conda-environment (comes with the Git repo)
 ```shell